 - Continuous: Applications are accepted on a rolling basis

 - Merit-based scholarship consideration

-- Application to the nursing major
+- Priority application submission to the nursing program

 - Submission of your FAFSA (School Code: 002821)